 This training aims at helping participants understand and anticipate the modifications to the existing Accounting Law and their impacts in terms of accounting.

-This training is coordinated by Damien Brunet, Director at PwC Luxmbourg.
+This training is coordinated by Damien Brunet, Director at PwC Luxembourg.